adamsilver/fdpb/01-Register.md

 </div>
 ```

-The hint is inside a `span` so that we can style it differently to the label itself.
-It's placed inside the `label` which ensures that, like a hint-less label, it's read out by screen readers.
-We could have placed the hint outside of the `label` using ARIA:
+The hint is placed inside a `span` so that we can style it differently to the label.
+It's placed inside the `label` to so that screen readers will announce it.
+As is often the case, there are many ways to achieve the same design.
+One alternative approach is to use a separate element (such as a `p`) as follows:

 ```HTML
 <div class="field">